Grounding or Guessing? Visual Signals for Detecting Hallucinations in Sign Language Translation: Experiments and Results

 \paragraph{Cross-dataset and cross-model generalization.}

 A linear calibration trained on one dataset transfers to another one with only a small drop in regression performance, and the same holds across gloss-free $\leftrightarrow$ gloss-based models.
 Some loss is expected, as the calibration reflects inevitable dataset- and model-specific biases.
 Nevertheless, reliability remains the strongest signal across transfers (the full transfer matrix is shown in the Appendix, Fig.~\ref{fig:full_transfer_gap}).
 In Fig.~\ref{fig:transfer_gaps_split}(a) we present cross-dataset transfer within the same model family (GF vs GB).
 It remains close, as in CSL-GF $\rightarrow$ PHOENIX-GF, where the amount of hallucinations in both in source and target might be similar and therefore the calibration signal learnable.
-We present the transfer between gloss-based and gloss-free models in Fig.~\ref{fig:transfer_gaps_split}(b) leads to a more pronounced degradation in performance, indicating disparities in tokenization granularity and a reduction in exposure to linguistically informative samples (as gloss-free models tend to exhibit higher hallucination rates): gloss-based systems operate mostly at the word level to maintain gloss alignment, while gloss-free systems use subunits like \citep{kudo-richardson-2018-sentencepiece}.
+As presented in Fig.~\ref{fig:transfer_gaps_split}(b), the transfer between gloss-based and gloss-free models leads to a more pronounced degradation in performance, indicating disparities in tokenization granularity and a reduction in exposure to linguistically informative samples (as gloss-free models tend to exhibit higher hallucination rates): gloss-based systems operate mostly at the word level to maintain gloss alignment, while gloss-free systems use subword units \citep{kudo-richardson-2018-sentencepiece}.
 Grounding signals align better with subunits, which clearly indicate which parts of words are guessed independently of video.
-Subunits level tokens often marks stems, subword boundaries which also correspond to visual units in sign language; glosses mostly represent content words, which are used as objects in CHAIR adaptation.
-This also suggests that transfer of the calibration to newer gloss-free architectures is more feasible, with smaller loss in terms of post-calibration performance, due to closer alignment with pretrained LLM subword tokenization. n Fig.~\ref{fig:transfer_gaps_split}(c), we also report the transfer gaps observed when transferring across both datasets and model types.
+Subunits level tokens often mark stems, subword boundaries which also correspond to visual units in sign language; glosses mostly represent content words, which are used as objects in CHAIR adaptation.
+This also suggests that transfer of the calibration to newer gloss-free architectures is more feasible, with smaller loss in terms of post-calibration performance, due to closer alignment with pretrained LLM subword tokenization.
+In Fig.~\ref{fig:transfer_gaps_split}(c), we also report the transfer gaps observed when transferring across both datasets and model types.
 The results confirm that the performance degradation is larger when reliability weights are transferred from gloss-based (GB) to gloss-free (GF) models, whereas the opposite direction (GF→GB) exhibits comparatively smaller gaps.

 \paragraph{Why gloss-free systems hallucinate more often.}